quantum-compiler/atlas-artifact/README.md

 # Atlas: Hierarchical Partitioning for Quantum Circuit Simulation on GPUs

 Atlas is built on [Quartz](https://github.com/quantum-compiler/quartz).
-To run the artifact, please install Quartz and copy the necessary circuits first.
+To run the artifact, please create a Python environment for Quartz and copy the necessary circuits first.
-Following parts will assume that these commands are executed:
+Following parts will assume that these commands are executed (unless specified otherwise, the `quartz` conda environment is used):
 ```shell
 # Create Python environment
 cd deps/quartz